-(x) No Home Loan Receivable includes transferable securities as defined in Article 4(1), point (44) of Directive 2014/65/EU of the European Parliament and of the Council, any securitisation position or any derivative

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-No resecuritisation (Article 20(9))

-- 31. The objective of this criterion is to prohibit resecuritisation subject to derogations for certain cases or for resecuritisation as specified in Regulation (EU) 2017/2402.
-This is a lesson learnt from the financial crisis, when resecuritisations were structured into highly leveraged structures in which notes of lower credit quality could be re-packaged and credit enhanced, resulting in transactions whereby small changes in the credit performance of the underlying assets had severe impacts on the credit quality of the resecuritisation bonds.
-The modelling of the credit risk arising in these bonds proved very difficult, also due to high levels of correlations arising in the resulting structures. - 32.
-The criterion is deemed sufficiently clear and does not require any further clarification.
+BACK TO TABLE OF CONTENTS 15 Legislative text Article 20 - Requirements relating to simplicity 20.9.
+The underlying exposures shall not include any securitisation position.
+STS criteria 15.
+The underlying exposures shall not include any securitisation position.
+Verified?
+Yes PCS Comment See section, "Mortgage Sale Agreement" which states: "The Portfolio does not contain transferable securities as defined in point (44) of Article 4(1) of Directive 2014/65/EU, derivative instruments or securitisation positions."
+EBA Final non-ABCP STS Guidelines - statements on background and rationale No resecuritisation (Article 20(9)) 31.
+The objective of this criterion is to prohibit resecuritisation subject to derogations for certain cases or for resecuritisation as specified in Regulation (EU) 2017/2402.
+This is a lesson learnt from the financial crisis, when resecuritisations were structured into highly leveraged structures in which notes of lower credit guality could be re-packaged and credit enhanced, resulting in transactions whereby small changes in the credit performance of the underlying assets had severe impacts on the credit quality of the resecuritisation bonds.
+The modelling of the credit risk arising in these bonds proved very difficult, also due to high levels of correlations arising in the resulting structures.
+32. The criterion is deemed sufficiently clear and does not require any further clarification.
+EBA Final non-ABCP STS Guidelines